crmathieu/planet/README.md

 ## Implementation
-The API is design to allow for multiple type of repositories without requiring to change the unit test code.
+The API is designed to support multiple repository types without requiring to change the unit test code.
 For simplicity and since the data must be persistent, I made the following assumptions:

 - The app doesn't need to scale and there will always be a unique instance running at any given time.
-- I keep data in-memory and save it at shutdown in a local file.
-When the app restarts, It reloads the data from the save file.
+- The data stays in memory as long as the app runs and is only saved at shutdown in a local file.
+When the app restarts, It reloads the data from the saved file.

 Implementation Notes: